 Milk replacers should contain approximately 20-22% protein.

 Anti-nutritional factors (ANF).
 Presence of ANFs reduce animal performance.

 Crude fat provides a high source of energy.
 It can supply more than twice the energy provided by carbohydrates.
 It also supplies essential fatty acids.
-So when choosing Milk replacers for cattle, make sure that it has the required amount of crude fat (14-18%).
-Especially, the calves raised in colder conditions require higher amount of energy.
+So when choosing milk replacers for cattle, make sure that it has the required amount of crude fat (14-18%).
+Especially, calves raised in colder conditions require higher amounts of energy.

 The presence of crude fiber in milk replacers has traditionally been considered as a measure of quality, but that is not the key factor any longer.
 However, you should consider the source of crude fiber from the ingredients list.
-If there is more than 0.15% of this fiber, it means that the source is plant protein.
-However, If crude fiber content is less than 0.15%, it doesn’t necessarily mean that there is no plant protein.
-Feeding more than 0.15% fiber is not recommended.
+If there is more than 0,15% of this fiber, it means that the source is plant protein.
+If the crude fiber content is less than 0,15%, it doesn’t necessarily mean that there is no plant protein.
+Feeding more than 0,15% fiber is not recommended.